claudioperez/OpenSeesRT/docs/library/analysis/StaticAnalysis/154-Displacement Control.md

 ## Theory

-If we write the governing finite element equation at $t + \Delta t$as:
+If we write the governing finite element equation at $t + \Delta t$ as:

 $$
 R(\boldsymbol{u}_{n}, \lambda_{n}) = \lambda_{t+\Delta